imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 The benefits of using `measure_marginal` as the measurement method are the following:
 1. Everything given as the benefits of `measure_total` in section **TODO**
 2. Stability of the estimation and natural way of spotting OPCODEs and environments which have inaccurate measurements - the model provides us with plenty of standard linear regression diagnostics as well as an elegant plot to validate the model.
-3. The ability to measure the different OPCODEs in almost complete isolation, as we're de-facto measuring only the individual measured OPCODEs, and the impact of all the accompanying OPCODEs is filtered out by the regression model as constant intercept.
+3. The ability to measure the different OPCODEs in almost complete isolation, as we are de-facto measuring only the individual measured OPCODEs, and the impact of all the accompanying bytecode is filtered out by the regression model as constant intercept coefficient `b`.

 The assessment of the models and discussion about the results is given in the section **TODO**.

-### describe `measure_arguments`
+### `measure_arguments` method

 The cost of some OPCODEs relies on the arguments taken off the stack.
 Within the scope of this research, this is the case for `EXP` and the memory OPCODEs which copy variable portions of memory `CALLDATACOPY`, `RETURNDATACOPY` and `CODECOPY`.